ndiing/ui2/docs/datetime-picker.md

 ## Events
 Name | Details | Description
 --- | --- | ---
-onDatetimePickerListYearVirtualScroll | event | no description
+onDatetimePickerListYearScrolling | event | no description
-onDatetimePickerListMonthVirtualScroll | event | no description
+onDatetimePickerListMonthScrolling | event | no description
 onDatetimePickerItemYearClick | event | no description
 onDatetimePickerItemMonthClick | event | no description
 onDatetimePickerItemDayClick | event | no description